bweave/workday/README.md

 - [x] Implement a `bin/setup` and `bin/console`
 - [x] Implement a DEBUG mode
   - [x] Post all Slack messages to @YOURSELF
+  - [ ] Quiet `command` output normally, show all of it with `--debug`
   - What else?
-- [ ] Offer the option to handle pco-box in the ☁
+- [x] Offer the option to handle pco-box in the ☁
-  - create tmux session but don't attach, if needed: `tmux new-session -d -s foobar`
-  - `ssh pco_box_cloud9 -t "tmux send-keys \"cd ~/pco-box && git pull\" Enter"`
+- [ ] Implement adding apps to AdditionalApps thru the Config interface
 - [ ] Manage Do Not Disturb for MacOS and Ubuntu
   - https://github.com/joshpetit/toggle_dnd/blob/master/toggle_dnd
   - https://apple.stackexchange.com/questions/145487/how-to-enable-disable-do-not-disturb-from-shell-on-mavericks